 Step 2: Identifying Buy and Sell Opportunities

-The next step entails using RSI as one of the best forex indicators for automated trading or manual trading to identify buy and sell opportunities along with the bigger trend.
+The next step entails using RSI as one of the best forex indicators for automated or manual trading to identify buy and sell opportunities along with the bigger trend.
 According to Connors, traders should look for sell opportunities whenever the RSI indicator is above 95.

 According to Connors, returns tend to be much higher whenever one sells a security when the reading in the RSI is above 95 and not 90, given the extreme overbought conditions.

-Step 3 Actual Buy and Sell
+Step 3: Actual Buy and Sell

 According to Connors, trades, be it short or long, should be opened before the close of the underlying candlestick.
 In this case, a trader or an automated forex trading tool always stands a higher chance of generating higher returns on prices gapping in the direction of the trade.